TeamWaggles/Jenkins_Install_Bionic/README.md

-# Jenkins_Install_Xenial
+# Jenkins install on Ubuntu Xenial

 ## Objective:

-Automated installation and configuration of Jenkins using Bash on a fresh vagrant box with Ubuntu 16.04 LTS
+Automated installation and configuration of Jenkins using a Bash script on a fresh vagrant box with Ubuntu 16.04 LTS (Xenial).

 ## Requirements for Technical Assessment:
 * (a) The solution must run on a clean installation of the chosen operating system without errors.